Ravenblack7575/blackbeak/README.md

 extract_sequences_from_pdf_moduleversion.py : use this version if you prefer to use it in a jupyter notebook.
 Copy and paste the code into a notebook cell, edit path and parameters where required.

+Limitiations: The script is able to more effective pull out the sequences from tables than from main text bodies.

 ### Dependencies
 Python (>3.11) is the coding language used.
 Dependencies include: